Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/Commands.md

 `usermod -a -G SECONDARYGROUPNAME USERNAME` Here you can see that the `-g` is for creating the primary group, and the `-G` is for the secondary group.

 Let’s verify: `su USERNAME` | `id`

+# Manipulating Files and Folders in Linux

+In the user directory.
+For example: `cd /home/username` `touch mydata.txt` to create a txt archive (archivename.archivetype)

+In order to edit this archive, let’s use “vi”

+To install, we need to go back to the root (admin power)

+`exit`  to go to root

+install in Linux Ubuntu

+`apt-get update`  to get the most recently mirror updates

+`apt-get install vim` to install the ‘vi’ for us to edit the .txt archive

+`su username`  to go to users folder

+`vi mydata.txt`  to open the text edit

+When you open using vi, you can’t do anything.
+First you need to press the ‘i’ key in your keyboard for you to insert information.

+### ALWAYS PAY ATTENTION IN THE BOTTON

+If you notice, the bottom text changes from “archivename.archivetype” OL, OB to  “INSERT”.
+Now you can type.

+After typing, just press the “ESC” key.

+`:w` to save -> If you had problems in saving and quitting, like I did, you must insert the exclamation point in the end `:w!`

+`:q` or `:q!` to quit

+`:wq` or `:wq!` to save and quit

+`cat archivename.archivetype`  to see the archive content in the prompt

+`cat archivename.archivetype > archivename2.archivetype` to send the archive exists into another, even if the archive does not exists.